Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Swimming Habits

-You should plan on a tank that is a minimum of 20 gallons if you only want a small school of Serpae, but the more tank mates you add, the bigger the tank needs to be.
+You should plan on a tank that holds a minimum of 20 gallons if you only want a small school of Serpae, but the more tank mates you add, the bigger the tank needs to be.

 Conclusion

+Serpae tetras are beautiful little fish that should get along with their tank mates, provided they are fast swimmers and don’t have tantalizingly long fins.
 Remember to research any tank mates you’re considering, as you want your Serpae and the new fish to all get along and remain healthy.
-You should also avoid any large fish as the tiny Serpae might fall victim to these larger species.
+You should also avoid large fish since the tiny Serpae might fall victim to the larger species.

 Featured Image Credit: Joan Carles Juarez, Shutterstock